jamesarf/Authify/README.md

 This is a full-stack web application for user login and registration, using React on the frontend and Node.js with Express on the backend.
 This project demonstrates a simple authentication system with JWT (JSON Web Token) for protected routes.

+## Live Demo

+You can check the live version of the project here:
+[Live Demo: Deployed via GitHub Pages] (https://jamesarf.github.io/Authify/)

 ## Features

 - User authentication with JWT (JSON Web Token)